Thomas Pitera: Trial

 One of Pitera's crew members, Frank Gangi, the nephew of Genovese family capo Rosario Gangi, decided to testify against Pitera.
 Frank had been arrested for driving under the influence and allegedly started reliving Pitera's worst atrocities in his mind while sitting in the holding cell.
 Frank confessed to all the murders he was involved in with Pitera, and provided information on other Pitera murders.
 Gangi also testified that during a fight with a drug dealer named Marek Kucharsky, Pitera pulled a knife and repeatedly stabbed Kucharsky and finally cut his throat.

 In Pitera's trial, chief prosecutor David W. Shapiro demanded the death sentence for the "heinous, cruel and depraved" murders committed by Pitera.
 He called Pitera a "heartless and ruthless killer," explaining in detail how Pitera tortured one victim by slowly, deliberately shooting him seven times in various parts of the body, in one of a series of murders carried out in a deliberately barbaric manner.
-The prosecution also produced a DEA agent who testified to digging up graves containing the dismembered bodies of some of Pitera's victims.
+The prosecution also produced a DEA agent, who testified to digging up graves containing the dismembered bodies of some of Pitera's victims.

 Pitera's defense lawyer, David A. Ruhnke, urged the jury to reject the death penalty on the grounds that Pitera had no prior criminal record and that other participants in the murders were allowed to plead guilty to lesser charges.
 Moreover, only two of the murder victims, Richard Leone and Solomon Stern, were killed on March 15, 1989, after the Federal death penalty law went into effect.
 The four other murders took place earlier, so those counts carried maximum sentences of life in prison.
 Pitera's aunt, sister-in-law and two cousins testified on Pitera's defense that he was a loving and caring family member.

 Life sentence

 On June 25, 1992, Pitera was convicted of murdering six people and supervising a massive drug dealing operation in Brooklyn.
-However, Pitera was acquitted in the 1988 Johnson murder.
+Pitera was acquitted in the 1988 Johnson murder.
 During the deliberation on sentencing, the jury rejected the death penalty for Pitera.
 In October 1992, alluding to evidence that Pitera brutally killed his victims and dismembered their bodies, Judge Reena Raggi sentenced him to life in prison, saying, "Mr. Pitera, nobody deserves to die as these people died."